charleslimjh/mrt-game-abbr/README.md

-# Next.js & NextUI Template
+# MRT Abbreviation Game

+This is a game web application that tests your knowledge of Singapore's MRT Stations and their abbreviations, intended as a learning tool.

-This is a template for creating applications using Next.js 13 (app directory) and NextUI (v2).
+This application is built on Next.js 13 (app directory) and NextUI (v2).

+You can also access to online demo [here](https://mrt-abbreviation-game.netlify.app/).

 ## Technologies Used